terraform-ibm-modules/terraform-ibm-external-secrets-operator/README.md

 * [Contributing](#contributing)
 <!-- END OVERVIEW HOOK -->

-## Compliance and security

-NIST controls do not apply to this module.

 <!-- Match this heading to the name of the root level module (the repo name) -->
 ## external-secrets-operator-module